 I make my living as a documentary wedding photographer and therefore have public liability and professional indemnity insurance.
-I’m VAT registered and use professional Canon cameras and lenses and have spares of everything should any of my equipment fail.
+I use professional Sony cameras and lenses and have spares of everything should any of my equipment fail.

 How long before we see our pictures?

 I will usually send you a link to a blog post with a slideshow around two to three weeks after your wedding, though it may be a little longer in busy periods.
 I would then upload the full set of edited images to the password protected client area of this website.
 Once you have selected which pictures you’d like in an album it can take up to six weeks to get the album produced.

 If you’ve ordered a Photofilm, this can take longer to produce, especially if your wedding is in the peak Summer season.
 I prioritise delivering the stills images, so would generally begin production on Summer Photofilms in the Autumn.

 Do I have to buy reprints from you?